 It ain’t no use of me lying / To get his love I must keep on trying / I’m in love / I’m in love” – Otis James’ “In Love” (2020)

 Words to describe the smooth, elegant aura stuck in my throat, it’s the single that speaks first, “bartender, two of whatever he’s having.”
-With a sultry smile, a lean, and a hair-flip the beat drops on a track I never would have expected to contain a drop, but I guess “In Love” is full of pleasant surprises.
+With a sultry smile, a lean and a hair-flip, the beat drops on a track I never would have expected to contain a drop, but love is full of pleasant surprises.
 The synth following the drop is as low as the bass, rolling out smoothly until the guitar comes back in, taking full advantage of the jaw-dropping moment to work its magic.
 Before I can regain my composure the deal is sealed.
 I’m quite in love.

 “In Love” is more than just a love song.
 If the sound of the drop isn’t representative of love itself, then it’s as sonically close to the feeling of being swept away in the emotion as anything I’ve ever heard.
 It’s simple, it’s complex, it’s breathtaking… it’s the little things.
 In the moment, I’m imagining the rest of my life with this song; playing in my head when I fall in love; at the wedding as we twirl across the floor in harmony; a life’s worth of nights spent together appreciating the completeness of companionship.